GeoDS/Region2vec/README.md

 The current result is obtained using Ubuntu with all pacakge versions in requirements.txt.

 ## Data
+The data files used in our method are listed below with detailed descriptions.

 Flow_matrix.csv: The visitor flow matrix between Census Tracts in Wisconsin (The spatial flow interaction matrix).